eczy/homelab/README.md

 - combine `kubernetes-cluster` and `kubernetes-bootstrap` root modules (need a way to securely pull down admin config for subsequent use)
 - move some of the initial bootstrapping from `kubernetes-bootstrap` to argocd bootstrapping
 - automated way of adding nfs storage classes for variable amount of servers (https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner)
+- move bootstrapping to another repo
+- abstract out nfs server into more general module (honestly just make most of these tf abstractions better)